-If your senior loved one is living alone, it can make a world of difference in their health and outlook if they go into a senior living community or an assisted living facility.
+If your senior loved one is living alone, it can make a world of difference in their quality of life if they go into a senior living community or an assisted living facility.

-There will be people around them and peers they can reminisce with about “the old days.”
+There will be social interaction with the people around them and peers they can reminisce with about “the old days.”

-Additionally, there will be activities designed to get your loved one out of their room and engage with others.
+Additionally, there will be social activities designed to get your loved one out of their room and engaging with others.

 Keep in mind that the National Institute on Aging also says that “for older adults who experience depression for the first time later in life, the depression may be related to changes that occur in the brain and body as a person ages.”